pgjdbc/pgjdbc/docs/documentation/head/listennotify.md

 > A key limitation of the JDBC driver is that it cannot receive asynchronous notifications and must poll the backend to check if any notifications were issued.
+I timeout can be given to the poll function, but then the execution of statements from other threads will block.

 <a name="listen-notify-example"></a>
 **Example 9.2.
 Receiving Notifications**